-In 2017-18, 28 proposals will receive David A. Gardner ’69 Magic Project Grants in the Humanities Council ranging from $5,000 to $50,000 to Princeton faculty members, thanks to the generosity of Lynn Shostack, in memory of her husband, David A. Gardner ’69.
+In 2017-18, the Humanities Council awarded 28 grants to Princeton faculty members through the David A. Gardner ’69 Magic Project.
+The grants, which supported innovative projects in the humanities, range from $5,000 to $50,000, thanks to the generosity of Lynn Shostack, in memory of her husband, David A. Gardner ’69.

 The goal is to support ideas that break new ground intellectually and pedagogically and have the potential to change how the humanities are conceived and taught.
 Magic grants are awarded only for first-time projects to be carried out in the 2017-18 academic year.